 Neighbourhood Houses draws on a five-year study to document and contextualize the neighbourhood house network in Vancouver.
-Recognition is growing that globalization and migration are creating social disconnection in modern urban cities and urban communities are at risk of becoming fragmented.
+Globalization and migration are creating disconnected societies in modern urban cities and urban communities are at risk of becoming fragmented.
 Nonetheless, the local community is where most aspects of everyday life occur, where people establish their homes and pursue their ambitions.
 It offers a secure haven in an unpredictable, globalized world.

 This book will be a significant reference for social work researchers, educators, and students, and for local, national, and international policy practitioners, urban planners, community developers, and community service providers.

 Neighbourhood Houses highlights the important role played by community-based non-profits in governance, meeting neighbourhood and individual service user needs, and engaging in advocacy and service production.

 Conceptually and analytically rich, this volume is a welcome addition to the literature on the role of neighbourhood houses in community-building and service delivery.

 Miu Chung Yan is a professor in the School of Social Work at the University of British Columbia and was the principal investigator of a five-year multidisciplinary and mixed-method study of the neighbourhood house movement, funded by the Social Sciences and Humanities Research Council.
 He is a co-editor, with with Uzo Anucha, Working with Immigrants and Refugees: Issues, Theories, and Approaches for Social Work and Human Service Practice and, with Wes Shera and A Ka Tat Tsang, Social Work in China: A Snapshot of Critical Issues and Emerging Ideas.
 Sean Lauer is an associate professor at the University of British Columbia.
 He is a co-author, with Carrie Yodanis, of Getting Married: The Public Nature of Our Private Relationships, an examination of the institutional aspects of contemporary marriage.